 The following collections have been selected as ideal for Digital Humanities research.
 Supporting information is provided for each, such as the different ways there might be to access the same resource and the pros and cons of each way.

 The collections are organised by publisher, in boxes below.
 The publishers include Adam Matthew Digital, Gale Cengage and ProQuest.
-See also the Special Collections subject guide, list of Historical English Corpora from the Department of Linguistics and English Language at The University of Manchester, and Researcher services: Using our collections and sources on the Library website.
+See also the Special Collections webpages, list of Historical English Corpora from the Department of Linguistics and English Language at The University of Manchester, and Researcher services: Using our collections and sources on the Library website.

 Many Gale Cengage databases are available, both via direct access and via the Gale Primary Sources platform.
 All entry routes provide full text searches but Gale offers more advanced features such as cross-searching, term frequency and term clustering searches, and OCR (Optical Character Recognition) text download.

 Documents can be viewed, downloaded as PDF (flat images) or printed.
 The OCR text can be downloaded (where it exists) on a per document basis.